SyncholisticMG/gh/chapter2/workspace.md

 2.
 	THE JOURNEY TO CELESTIAL MEDIUMSHIP OF PEACE
 Q: What is the CELESTIAL MEDIUM OF PEACE?
 When you have elevated yourself and you go through the journey of transferring the consciousness of your allness to become the celestial medium of peace.
-It is operating in the physical, the red and blue road as well as on the celestial road and its many brothers and sisters.
+It's operating in the physical, the red and blue road as well as on the celestial road and its many brothers and sisters.

 Q: What are celestial minds?
 We learn this through astrology,